ywesseloh/application-tracker/README.md

 ## Features

+- User registration and sign-in (access JWT + HttpOnly refresh cookie)
+- Per-user boards; session restore on reload when locally logged in
 - Drag-and-drop board with optimistic UI updates and rollback on failure
 - Create, edit, view, and delete job applications
 - Server-side board placement with densification when cards move between columns